JuliaPlots/AbstractPlotting.jl/docs/src/makielayout/layoutables.md

 If you want to work with a bare `Scene`, you can attach a `GridLayout` to its pixel area.
 The `layoutscene` function is supplied for this purpose.

+!!! note
+    A layout only controls an object's position or bounding box.
+    A Layoutable can be controlled by the GridLayout of a Figure but not be added as a visual to the Figure.
+    A Layoutable can also be added to a Scene without being inside any GridLayout, if you specify the bounding box yourself.

+## Adding to a Figure

+Here's one way to add a Layoutable, in this case an `Axis`, to a Figure.

 ```@example
 using CairoMakie
 CairoMakie.activate!() # hide